 When two parents get divorced, or when non-married people cease to live in the same house, the child cannot live primarily with both parents.
 The parent with whom the child primarily resides (the custodial parent) and the parent who has visitation with the child (non-custodial parent) will share the child’s time between their residences.

 Texas Standard Possession Order

-In a Texas, Standard Possession Order this will mean alternating most weekends, the custodial parent ceding a month’s worth of visitation time to the non-custodial parent during the summer and alternating Christmas and Thanksgivings.
+In a Texas Standard Possession Order, this will mean alternating most weekends, the custodial parent ceding a month’s worth of visitation time to the non-custodial parent during the summer, and alternating Christmas and Thanksgiving.